 - When booking in advance, you can compare prices from different rental services and choose the lowest, study all terms and conditions, order additional options, insurance or a International Motor Insurance Card for a trip to Croatia, Albania or Bosnia and Herzegovina.

-- You can book a car with delivery to the airport and save not only time, but also money for a transfer.
+- You can book a car with an option of car delivery to the airport and save not only time, but also money for a transfer.

 - During the season local distributors like to overcharge clients if they see that the tourist is ready to pay more.
 But they are forced to compete with each other on the Internet and therefore prices are sometimes even lower than when booking at the office.